dataviscourse/tutorials/lectures/lecture-git.md

  * Everybody has a full history of the repository locally
  * No dedicated server - every node is equal.
-   * In practice: often server is used for one "official" copy of code.
+   * In practice: often a server is used for one "official" copy of the code.
     This is a server by convention only, there is no technical difference.
  * Pros:
     * No access issues